cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 All AEGIS variants can be used to construct a MAC.

-For all the variants, The `Mac` function takes as input a key, a nonce, and data, and produces a 128- or 256-bit tag as output.
+For all the variants, the `Mac` function takes as input a key, a nonce, and data, and produces a 128- or 256-bit tag as output.

 This is the only function that permits the reuse of `(key, nonce)` pairs with different inputs.